Waterford and Southeast Ireland

 - Altamont Gardens – known as Ireland’s most romantic garden.

-- Cahir Castle and The Rock of Castle – one of the largest castles in Ireland.
+- Cahir Castle – one of the largest castles in Ireland.
 And one of the country’s most visited Heritage sites.
 The castle is located on a rocky island in the River Sur in County Tipperary.

 - Carrickmacross Lace Gallery – popular with international designers and royalty.
 Carrickmacross Lace was used on the late Princess Diana’s wedding dress.